Prospect B2B: Why is it difficult?

 - Temporally defined

-Prospecting objectives directly depend on the company's business objectives.
-One of the ways to set them is precisely based on the turnover objective defined internally.
+The B2B prospecting objectives depend directly on the business objectives of the company.
+One of the ways of fixing them consists precisely from the turnover objective defined internally.

 From this forecast turnover and data such as Customer Lifetime Value and the attrition rate, we will define an objective on the number of new customers to conquer over a given period.

-Then, based on the conversion rates of previous prospecting campaigns, we can continue to define the objectives: number of sales interviews carried out, number of appointments obtained, number of prospects contacted, number of prospects to be processed, etc.
+Then, on the basis of the conversion rates of the previous B2B prospecting campaigns, we can continue to decline the objectives: number of sales interviews carried out, number of appointments obtained, number of prospects contacted, number of prospects to be treated, ...

 For example, if we convert 10% of our qualified contacts into customers, and our goal is to make 30 sales, then we know that we need to have 300 qualified contacts.